scalacenter/scalafix/CONTRIBUTING.md

 > unit/testOnly scalafix.tests.rule.* # Only run tests for rules, using scalafix-testkit.
 > unit/testOnly scalafix.tests.core.* # Only run tests for core APIs.
 > unit/testOnly scalafix.tests.cli.*  # Only run tests for the command line interface.

-# SBT plugin
-# (recommended) start the sbt shell with a SNAPSHOT scalafix version:
-# $ sbt -Dscalafix.version=0.5-SNAPSHOT
-> scalafix-sbt/it:test  # publishes modules locally and runs scripted (slow).
-                        # Only needed once per changed in core/cli modules.
-> scalafix-sbt/scripted # only run scripted tests (still slow, but skips
-                        # publishLocal for core/cli modules)
 ```

 Unit tests for rules are written using scalafix-testkit, read more about